 Spicy and warming, this slow cooker beef curry bubbles away in the slow cooker, the beef softening and flavours gently developing over the hours.

 Packed full of vegetables too, the butternut squash thickens the sauce naturally so there is no need to use a thickening agent like cornflour.
-After a Spring day with a nip in the air it is lovely to come home to a steaming bowl of this.
+After a cold day with a nip in the air it is lovely to come home to a steaming bowl of this.

 In fact any time of the year when you need a curry, this will be perfect!